pedrosancao/pokemon-go-pvp-rank/README.md

 ![tests status](https://img.shields.io/github/workflow/status/pedrosancao/pokemon-go-pvp-rank/yarn?label=tests)

 A rank calculator for PVP on Pokémon Go.

+It features full support for Typescript, ES Modules and Common JS imports.

 Based on the work of [nickmagus][pogostat-reddit] on pogostat.com and [gostadiumpvp][gostadiumpvp] on stadiumgaming.gg.